International Travel Assistance and Medical Coverage

 Yes.
 Mental health counseling services are covered for emergency and non-emergency situations and include in-person or remote counseling sessions.
 Emergency inpatient mental health services and stabilization for substance abuse are also covered.

 Yes, there are certain situations where coverage is not applied.
-Coverage does not apply on trips longer than 180 consecutive days, or more than 325 travel days in a 12-month period, or when you are traveling to your home country, even on university-related business.
+Coverage does not apply on trips longer than 365 consecutive days or when you are traveling to your home country, even on university-related business.
 For non-US citizens, ‘home country’ is defined as the current country of residence or domicile.

 There are some medical and security services that are not covered through this program: